 The teen years introduce a host of new experiences and complications, especially for co-parents who don’t reside right in the same area.
 We want to begin to allow our kids to develop autonomy and new skills; but, how do we find a balance so that each parent gets their quality time in with the kids?
 How do parents divvy up the costs and responsibilities?
 How do we best support the growth of our adolescents?

-Freedom to develop relationships (including dating), driving, and first jobs are some of the hot topics co-parents and teens can expect to explore:
+Freedom to develop relationships (including dating), driving, and first jobs are some of the hot topics when co-parenting teens:

 Dating and friends.
 As kids grow older, they tend to form more relationships outside of the close circle of their home and family.
 Weekends and school breaks shift from being family time to increasingly more and more time with peers.
 Ideally, co-parents will try to be on the same page by allowing access to peers and encouraging healthy relationships, curfews, sharing concerns about unhealthy relationships or behaviors (e.g. suspected drug or alcohol use or sexual activity), and so on.